 THE CHRISTIAN’S WALK

-We believe that we are called with the holy calling to live not according to the desire of the flesh (the old nature within, opposed to God), but according to the Spirit of God.
-We believe that a person’s walk in Christ ought to reflect His character of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+We believe God’s grace not only provides forgiveness for us but continues to transform our lives to be more and more like Jesus.
+Jesus summarizes this life when he stated, “Love the Lord your God with all your heart and with all your soul and with all your mind.
+This is the first and greatest commandment.
+And the second is like it: ‘Love your neighbor as yourself.’
+All the Law and the Prophets hang on these two commandments.”
+We are called with the holy calling to live not according to the desire of the flesh (the old nature within, opposed to God), but according to the Spirit of God.
+We believe the grace of God empowers His followers to live a life that is growing in reflecting His character of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 We trust the Spirit of God to lead the child of God into paths of righteousness.

-We believe that the true Church is composed of all who, through saving faith in Jesus Christ, have been regenerated by the Holy Spirit; that those who are thus members of the true Church will manifest participation in the local church.
+We believe that the true Church is composed of all who, through saving faith in Jesus Christ, have been regenerated by the Holy Spirit.
+Those who are members of the true Church are called to participation in the local church.

-We believe that Baptism is one of the ordinances left by Christ for the Church today.
+We believe that Baptism is one of two ordinances left by Christ for the Church today.
 Baptism is an outward sign of the inward reality that a person has turned from man’s way to God’s way.
-While Baptism is not necessary for salvation, it is a necessary part of the process of becoming a disciple of Jesus Christ.
+While Baptism is not necessary for salvation, we believe it is an essential step in the process of becoming a disciple of Jesus Christ.
 To Baptize literally means to dip or immerse; therefore, the mode of Baptism here at Rolling Hills is immersion.
 We understand Baptism as a beautiful public statement of one’s faith in Christ and therefore a great privilege and step of obedience to Christ.